BuckeyeSoftware/rex/doc/STYLE.md

 the code too far right.

 ### 80 column soft limit
-This is a reasonable line-length as lots of tools still operate on the assumption of 80 columns.
+This is a reasonable line-length as many tools operate on the assumption of 80 columns.

 ## Spacing